fxcircus/Cooper-VS-The-World-OOP/README.md

 There are dedicated pages for winning or loosing state where you can reload the page.

 ## Combat mechanics
-Each character starts with 100 HP.
+Cooper starts with 100 HP.
+Enemy HP Varies.

-Cooper has 2 attacks and 2 items:
+Cooper has 2 attacks:
 - Fish breath: does 60 base damage
 - Lick: does 30 base damage

+ And 2 items (Item buffs continue to next battles as well):
 - Treat: Adds 25 HP and adds +10 each consecutive use
 - Bone: Adds 100 damage to all attacks

+Cooper always gets the first turn.
+He can attack or use an item.
-The player attacks or uses an item first, then the enemy gets a turn, The battle continues until Cooper or his enemies reach 0 hit points.
+Then the enemy gets a turn.
+The battle continues until Cooper or his enemies reach 0 hit points.

 Each player has an accuracy ratio that determines whether they hit or miss.
 If they miss - the other player gets a turn.
-If they hit - the attack does between 50% to 100% of its' damage points.
+If they hit - the attack does between 50% to 100% of its damage points.

 ## Tools used in the making of this project:
 - Coded in JavaScript, HTML, and CSS using Visual Studio Code